 with fiber $p^{-1}(y_1,\dots,y_m)=\Conf(Y\smallsetminus \{y_1,\dots,y_m\},n)$.

-In this paper, we complete the determination of the parameterized topological complexity of the Fadell-Neuwirth bundles of Euclidean configuration spaces begun in \cite{CFW}.
+In this paper, we complete the determination of the parametrized topological complexity of the Fadell-Neuwirth bundles of Euclidean configuration spaces begun in \cite{CFW}.
 Our main result, Theorem \ref{thm:main}, includes the following as a special case.

-\begin{thm*} For positive integers $m$ and $n$, the parameterized topological complexity of the motion of $n$ non-colliding particles in the plane $\R^2$, in the presence of $m$ non-colliding point obstacles with a priori unknown positions is equal to $2n+m-2$. \end{thm*} The case $m=1$ of this result reduces to the previously known determination of the (standard) topological complexity of $\Conf(\R^2\smallsetminus\{0\}),n)$, see Remark \ref{rem:m=1}.
+\begin{thm*} For positive integers $m$ and $n$, the parametrized topological complexity of the motion of $n$ non-colliding particles in the plane $\R^2$, in the presence of $m$ non-colliding point obstacles with a priori unknown positions is equal to $2n+m-2$. \end{thm*} The case $m=1$ of this result reduces to the previously known determination of the (standard) topological complexity of $\Conf(\R^2\smallsetminus\{0\}),n)$, see Remark \ref{rem:m=1}.

-Different techniques yield the same parameterized topological complexity for obstacle-avoiding collision-free motion in $\R^d$ for any $d\ge 4$ even, as discussed in Section \ref{sec:config pTC}.
-The analogous motion planning problem in $\R^d$, for $d \ge 3$ odd, was analyzed in \cite[Thm.~9.1]{CFW}, where it was shown that the parameterized topological complexity is $2n+m-1$.
-These results provide examples of fibrations for which the parameterized topological complexity exceeds the (standard) topological complexity of the fiber, since $\tc(\Conf(\R^d\smallsetminus \{y_1,\dots,y_m\},n))=2n$ as shown in \cite{FGY}.
+As discussed in Section \ref{sec:config pTC}, different techniques yield the same parametrized topological complexity for obstacle-avoiding collision-free motion in $\R^d$ for any $d\ge 4$ even.
+The analogous motion planning problem in $\R^d$, for $d \ge 3$ odd, was analyzed in \cite[Thm.~9.1]{CFW}, where it was shown that the parametrized topological complexity is $2n+m-1$.
+These results provide examples of fibrations for which the parametrized topological complexity exceeds the (standard) topological complexity of the fiber, since $\tc(\Conf(\R^d\smallsetminus \{y_1,\dots,y_m\},n))=2n$ as shown in \cite{FGY}.

-Our main result also illustrates that parameterized topological complexity may differ significantly from other notions of the topological complexity of a map which appear in the literature.
+Our main result also illustrates that parametrized topological complexity may differ significantly from other notions of the topological complexity of a map which appear in the literature.
 If $p\colon E \to B$ is a fibration which admits a (homotopy) section, as is the case for many Fadell-Neuwirth bundles, then the topological complexity of $p$, as defined in either \cite{MW} or \cite{P19}, is equal to $\tc(B)$.
-For the Fadell-Neuwirth bundle $p\colon \Conf(\R^d,m+n) \to \Conf(\R^d,m)$ with $d\ge 2$ even, we have $\tc(B)=\tc(\Conf(\R^d,m))=2m-2$ (see, for instance, \cite{Fa18}), which differs from the parameterized topological complexity of the bundle unless the number of obstacles is twice the number of robots.
+For the Fadell-Neuwirth bundle $p\colon \Conf(\R^d,m+n) \to \Conf(\R^d,m)$ with $d\ge 2$ even, we have $\tc(B)=\tc(\Conf(\R^d,m))=2m-2$ (see, for instance, \cite{Fa18}), which differs from the parametrized topological complexity of the bundle unless the number of obstacles is twice the number of robots.